Tony Curtis: Early life

-Tony Curtis was born Bernard Schwartz on June 3, 1925, at the Fifth Avenue Hospital corner of East 105th Street in Manhattan, New York City, the first of three boys born to Helen (née Klein) and Emanuel Schwartz.
+Tony Curtis was born Bernard Schwartz on June 3, 1925, at the Fifth Avenue Hospital corner of East 105th Street in East Harlem, Manhattan, the first of three boys born to Helen (née Klein) and Emanuel Schwartz.

-His parents were Hungarian Jewish emigrants from Hungary: his father was born in Ópályi, near Mátészalka, and his mother was a native of Nagymihály (now Michalovce, Slovakia); she later said she arrived in the U.S. from Válykó (now Vaľkovo, Slovakia).
+His parents were Jewish immigrants from Hungary: his father was born in Ópályi, near Mátészalka, and his mother was a native of Michalovce, now in Slovakia; she later said she arrived in the U.S. from Vaľkovo, Slovakia.
 He spoke only Hungarian until the age of six, delaying his schooling.
 His father was a tailor and the family lived in the back of the shop.
 His mother was later diagnosed with schizophrenia.
 His youngest brother Robert was institutionalized with the same mental illness.

 When Curtis was eight, he and his brother Julius were placed in an orphanage for a month because their parents could not afford to feed them.
 Four years later, Julius was struck and killed by a truck.
-Curtis joined a neighborhood gang whose main crimes were playing truant from school and minor pilfering at the local dime store.
+Curtis joined a neighborhood gang whose main crimes were truancy and minor pilfering.
 When Curtis was 11, a friendly neighbor saved him from what he felt would have led to a life of delinquency by sending him to a Boy Scout camp, where he was able to work off his energy and settle down.
 He attended Seward Park High School.
 At 16, he had his first small acting part in a school stage play.

 Military service

-Curtis enlisted in the United States Navy after the attack on Pearl Harbor.
+Curtis enlisted in the United States Navy.
 Inspired by Cary Grant's role in Destination Tokyo and Tyrone Power's in Crash Dive (1943), he joined the Pacific submarine force.
 Curtis served aboard a submarine tender, the USS Proteus, until the end of the Second World War.
 On September 2, 1945, Curtis witnessed the Japanese surrender in Tokyo Bay from his ship's signal bridge about a mile away.

 Following his discharge from the Navy, Curtis attended City College of New York on the G.I.
 Bill.
 He then studied acting at The New School in Greenwich Village under the influential German stage director Erwin Piscator.
 His contemporaries included Elaine Stritch, Harry Belafonte, Walter Matthau, Beatrice Arthur, and Rod Steiger.
 While still at college, Curtis was discovered by Joyce Selznick, the notable talent agent, casting director, and niece of film producer David O. Selznick.

 Career

 In 1948, Curtis arrived in Hollywood at age 23.
-In his autobiography, Curtis described how by chance he met Jack Warner on the plane to California, and also how he briefly dated Marilyn Monroe before either were famous.
+In his autobiography, Curtis described how by chance he met Jack Warner on the plane to California.